 15.8.c. the contents of passive media are developmentally appropriate and designed to benefit the child, with limited viewing time and the child who does not wish to watch has a choice of other activities.

-15.9.
-The West Virginia Pre-K Child Assessment System is a performance-based, authentic assessment system which will be implemented with all children enrolled in WV Pre-K programs, as per WVBE Policy 2520.15.
-Comprehensive curricular assessment systems approved as part of the approved comprehensive curricula systems may also be utilized in addition to the WV Pre-K Child Assessment System.
-The assessment system is designed to inform classroom instruction, assist with integration of personalized learning, and to ensure the interactions, competencies, experiences, and skills of children participating in WV Pre-K programs are assessed using appropriate measures.
+15.10.
+The West Virginia Early Learning Reporting System: Pre-K focuses on the formative assessment process which is utilized with all children enrolled in WV Pre-K programs, per Policy 2520.15.
+The assessment system is designed to inform classroom instruction, assist with integration of personalized learning, and to foster interactions, competencies, experiences, and skills of children participating in WV Pre-K programs through appropriate measures.
 Comprehensive assessment systems must address how the curriculum: